EwanColquhoun/SPNA/README.md

 [Back to top](<#contents>)
 ### Profile Page
 The Profile page is viewable for members to view their own membership details.
-It contains
+It contains:
     * Current Details
         * Nursery, Email, Address, Subscription and renewal date.
     * Update details
         * A form to update Nursery, Name, Address and Phone details
         * The form has buttons to change their email and to cancel the subscription
     * Current payment card display
-        * Displays the last 4 and expiry date
+        * Displays the last 4 digits and expiry date
     * Update payment details form
         * Essentially creates a new payment method for the member and updates the Stripe user profile for the next billing sequence.